 Since 1992, the Ernest Hemingway Foundation and Society has awarded Jim & Nancy Hinkle Travel Grants to defray travel expenses for graduate students attending its biennial international conferences.
-Participants must be members in good standing of the Hemingway Society, must currently be enrolled in a graduate degree program, and must be planning to present a paper at the Hemingway Society conference.
+Participants must be planning to present a paper at the Hemingway Society conference; enrolled in a graduate degree program and making progress toward their degree at the time of their initial application; present at the conference and members in good standing of the Hemingway Society at the time of the award.

 Graduate Students are automatically considered for a Hinkle Grant based on their abstract submission and indication of Graduate Student status in their brief bio submitted as required by the Hemingway Society Call for Papers.
 For fullest consideration, grad students should indicate their grad status in their biographical statement, providing the name of their institutional affiliation, degree sought, and expected completion date.